-If you spend your day-to-day in London’s concrete jungle or you want to see some of the coast on your holiday, I’ve got you.
-There are plenty of beaches near London ready and waiting for you to sunbathe for hours, sipping ice-cold cocktails and watching the waves ride in and out.
+Do you spend your day-to-day in London’s concrete jungle and want to see some of the coast on your holiday?
+There are plenty of beaches near London ready and waiting for you to sunbathe for hours, sip ice-cold cocktails and watch the waves ride in and out.
 Sit back, relax and you might almost be able to smell the sea air…

-Southend-on-Sea is one of those typical British seaside resorts – full of nostalgic 90’s arcades and a pier brimming with luminous pink candy floss, salty fish and chips and miniature roller-coaster rides.
-The beach stretches out for miles and is the perfect place to settle down to a summer picnic away from the noise of London’s traffic and busyness.
+Southend-on-Sea is one of those typical British seaside resorts.
+It’s full of nostalgic 90’s arcades and a pier brimming with luminous pink candy floss, salty fish and chips and miniature roller-coaster rides.
+The beach stretches out for miles and is the perfect place to enjoy a picnic away from the city.

-Whether you want to take the family along for a paddle in the shallow waters or play some classic crazy golf with your partner (be warned, it gets competitive), there’s something for everyone at Southend.
+Whether you want to paddle in the shallow waters or play some crazy golf, there’s something for everyone at Southend.